How effective is your to-do list?

 Instead, look at the small steps you can take or one habit you can develop that will make a difference.
 When that step is completed or that habit developed, then you can add something else.

-If you want to know what a couple of small tweaks that will make a big difference for you, reach out to schedule a complimentary session with me.
-You can do that by commenting or filling out the Contact Me form on my website here: http://www.oneinsightcloser.com/contact-me
+If you want to know a couple of small tweaks that will make a big difference for you, reach out to schedule a complimentary session with me.
+You can do that by commenting or filling out the Contact Me form on my website here: https://www.oneinsightcloser.com/contact-me